 Last night we attended the oldest large-scale Christmas tree lighting ceremony in the United States.
-Santa Rosa Avenue, also known as Christmas Tree Lane, in Altadena is decked out each Christmas with 10,000 lights through deodars that are more than a century old.
+Santa Rosa Avenue, also known as Christmas Tree Lane, in my town of Altadena is decked out each Christmas with 10,000 lights through deodars that are more than a century old.
 Last night was the 91st annual lighting ceremony.

 I decked out for the occasion in a ‘40s wool dress and my new galoshes.
 Yes, galoshes.
 While it wasn’t quite cold enough, they looked adorable and I had to try them out.
 Luckily for me, I have a pair of shoes that fit inside.
+My 1930s coat with soutache braid kept me warm and toasty.

 Altadena’s Christmas Tree Lane